Klemmbaustein/Klemmgine/README.md

 3D game engine with a built-in Editor.

-## Launcher / "ProjectGenerator"
+## ProjectGenerator

-The launcher uses my [UISystem](https://github.com/Legofan0807/UISystem).
+The launcher uses my [UISystem](https://github.com/Klemmbaustein/UISystem).
 It generates Visual Studio project files.
 It manages and creates projects.

 [comment]: <> (This file is still not done.)